zcxwanda/ifctypesystem/README.md

 $ stack run -- -f <path-to-file>
 ```

 This will run the type checker on a single file.
-Again, you are allowed to make
-modification to `Main` if you wish to get more debug information.
+Again, you are allowed to modify `Main` if you wish to get more debug information.

 ## Assignment